vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 - [Server][event bus server] which is the subscriber;
 - [Client][event bus client] which is the publisher and it is used by the applications that need to publish events.

-In an enterprise system the [Server][event bus server] module could be deployed on a machine and the [Client][event bus client] module on another one, the same on which [fix] it is deployed the application that generates the events (in a complex enterprise system there could be many instances of the [Server][event bus server] module running on different machines and many instances of the [Client][event bus client] module used by different applications).
+In an enterprise system the [Server][event bus server] module could be deployed on a machine and the [Client][event bus client] module on another one, the same on which it is deployed the application that generates the events (in a complex enterprise system there could be many instances of the [Server][event bus server] module running on different machines and many instances of the [Client][event bus client] module used by different applications).
 The messaging server - [ActiveMQ][apache activemq] in this tutorial - could be installed on a third machine.
 In order to simulate this approach there will be two instances of [Karaf][apache karaf] - one for the [Server][event bus server] module and one for the [Client][event bus client] module and the application (The [Warehouse Service] in this tutorial).

 In order to explain the integration between [ActiveMQ][apache activemq], [Camel][apache camel] and [JPA], each event will be dequeued and stored in the database by [Camel][apache camel] using its [ActiveMQ][apache camel activemq component] and [JPA][apache camel jpa component] components.